 Employee Engagement Strategy #1 – Adopt a Bottom-Up Approach

 The construction of a house starts by building the right foundation at the bottom—not the roof!
 With any major decision in the organization, it is warranted that it starts at the lowest tiers—your employees.
 Conduct questionnaires and surveys that permit your employees to express their opinions and concerns.
-Actually, these might be the best way to spur your employee engagement strategy.
+This research shows that 1 in 6 employees are so unhappy they are looking for a new job.
+A survey might be the best way to spur your employee engagement strategy.
 The more you ask for their opinions, the more they feel esteemed, entitled, respected, and like they belong to the organization.

 Employee Engagement Strategy #2 – Promote Two-Way Communication

 To promote employee engagement, the first requirement is to keep the employees out of the dark.
 If organizations act secretive and only divulge information on a “need-to-know” basis, it will likely cause lower engagement rates among their employees.
 Transparency begets trust when employees get to understand how corporate decisions will affect the workplace or how they should deal with situations.

 But is disseminating information enough?
 No, communication should go two ways—the employees should be encouraged to share their concerns so they don’t feel ignored or unvalued.
 Top business leaders generally believe in the open door policy and do not use “top-secret” information to their advantage.